Richard Wagner Ring Cycle, Leipzig | Small Group Tours Germany

 As you tour Germany, you will have the chance to stroll through remarkable locations and see them through the eyes of Wagner and other talented composers.
 We will also visit the Walhalla Memorial, a hall of fame that includes important artists, composers, and other German cultural icons.
 This travel experience offers beautiful cities, a symphony orchestra, and breathtaking scenery.

-The schedule for 2025or 2026 have not yet been released.
+The schedule for 2026 have not yet been released.
 Tour dates will be adjusted accordingly.

 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

-You can learn more about Germany with our country profile and see all other departures as well.
+You can learn more about Austria and Germany with our country profiles and see all other departures as well.
 You can also browse other other performing arts and musical tours Odyssey offers.

 These articles are published by Odyssey Traveller or are carefully selected external sources to maximise the knowledge and enjoyment of this tour for senior travellers: